spyglass-search/talos/README.md

 ### Using w/ memex

-[memex](https://github.com/spyglass-search/memex) is a self-hosted LLM backend & memory store that exposes a bunch of basic functionality as a RESTful API.
+[memex](https://github.com/spyglass-search/memex) is a self-hosted LLM backend & memory store that exposes basic LLM functionality as a RESTful API.

+You will need to either download a local LLM model to use or add your OpenAI to the `.env.template` file to get started.

 ```bash
 > git clone https://github.com/spyglass-search/memex